 As a player develops from their youth, the focus of a shot will be to aim either side of the goalkeeper.
 Continue reading to find out how to score every time…

 Why is it so hard to score in soccer?

 But why’s it so hard to score in soccer?
-Apart from the relatively small goal area, which is 24 feet wide and 8 feet high, the speed of the game plays a big part in the low scoring.
+Apart from the relatively small goal area, which is 24 feet wide and 8 feet high, the game’s speed plays a big part in the low scoring.

 It’s difficult to move the ball upfield at speed without losing it.
 So, teams lacking good technical ability tend to play slowly.

-When a team plays slowly, it allows the opposition players to organize themselves into position.
+A team that plays slowly allows the opposition players to organize themselves into position.

 The more opposition players there are between the ball and the goal, the harder it’s for the attackers to score because a team with many players defending the goal has a higher chance of stopping the ball.

 For this reason, teams that move the ball quickly find it easier to score.
 It’s also why transitions in play are one of the most dangerous times for the team losing the ball.

 Often, speed is key to scoring when it means the opposing team can’t get back into position.
 A great example of that can be seen here;